Austin College Bulletin 2022-2023

 A fax machine is located in Mailing and Printing Services for receiving and sending messages.
 The incoming fax number is 903.813.3199.
 Students who receive a fax will be notified by a written message in the assigned mail box.
 There will not be a charge for the first page; however, a $0.25 fee will be charged for each additional page.
 The fee for sending a fax is $1.00 for the first page and $0.50 per page thereafter.

 The Campus Mail Center does not accept cash to be delivered to anyone on campus.
 Cash should be exchanged in person.
-The Mail Center will not be responsible for any money lost or stolen if it was sent through the Mail Center.
+The Mail Center will not be responsible for any money lost or stolen if sent through the Mail Center.

 900 N GRAND AVE STE XXXXX

 SHERMAN, TX 75090-4400

 Please do not use nicknames on correspondence or packages.
-The Campus Post Office only recognizes the name that students registered with at the beginning of the semester.
+The Campus Post Office recognizes only the name that a student registers with at the beginning of the semester.
 Failure to use the format above or using nicknames can result in up to a 48-hour delay of packages.

 Packages shipped to correspond with the beginning of a new semester should be shipped to arrive approximately two weeks prior to the beginning of that semester.
 Please make sure each package does not weigh over 50 pounds.